Camilo Cascolan

-Camilo Pancratius "Pikoy" Pascua Cascolan (born November 10, 1964) is a Filipino retired law enforcement officer who served as the 24th Chief of the Philippine National Police (PNP).
+Camilo Pancratius Pascua Cascolan (November 10, 1964 – November 24, 2023) was a Filipino police general who served as the 24th Chief of the Philippine National Police (PNP) from September to November 2020 under President Rodrigo Duterte.
+After his retirement from the PNP, President Bongbong Marcos appointed him as an undersecretary of the Department of Health where he served from October 2022 until his death in November 2023.
 He was the first Cordilleran to lead the country's national police force.

-Cascolan has served five years with the Philippine Constabulary and 28 years with the PNP.
+Cascolan served five years with the Philippine Constabulary and 28 years with the PNP.
 He graduated from the Philippine Military Academy in 1986 and joined the police force in 1992.
-He has served as chief of police in three municipalities in Iloilo in the 1990s and the city of Taguig in the late 2000s.
+He served as chief of police in three municipalities in Iloilo in the 1990s and the city of Taguig in the late 2000s.
 He then rose through the ranks to become Provincial Director of the Compostela Valley (now Davao de Oro) Police in 2012, Regional Deputy Chief of the former Autonomous Region in Muslim Mindanao Police in 2015, Regional Deputy Chief of the Western Visayas Police in 2016, and Regional Director of National Capital Region Police in 2018.
 He then held key leadership positions within the PNP and served as Deputy Chief for Operations of the PNP from 2019 to 2020 and Deputy Chief for Administration in 2020 before becoming the country's police chief.

-Cascolan has been appointed an undersecretary of the Department of Health (DOH) on 23 October 2022.

 Early life and education

-Cascolan was born on November 10, 1964 in the city of Baguio in what was then the undivided Mountain Province (now the province of Benguet).
+Camilo Pancratius Pascua Cascolan was born on November 10, 1964, in the city of Baguio in what was then the undivided Mountain Province (now the province of Benguet).
 He was initially educated at Maryknoll Convent School and later attended the University of the Philippines Baguio High School.
 Cascolan had originally planned to enter the priesthood, but eventually chose to pursue a military career upon his parents' advice.
 He signed up for the Philippine Military Academy in 1982 and graduated with the Sinagtala Class of 1986, whose alumni included his predecessors in the national police, Archie Gamboa, Oscar Albayalde and Bato de la Rosa.

 Cascolan later earned a Master of Public Administration degree from the University of the Philippines Visayas in 1995.